Local moving companies in Tempe

 - Truck parking permits: Certain cities ask you to get parking permits for moving trucks or large vehicles.
 Check in advance to see if you’ll need one for your move.

-- State regulator: You can check the status of a Utah moving license anytime on the official state regulator’s website.
+- State regulator: You can check a Utah moving license anytime on the state’s official regulatory website.

-- Moving permits: You won’t need a moving permit for Utah, but it’s smart to look into local parking rules before your move.
+- Moving permits: You won’t need a moving permit in Utah, but make sure to check local parking regulations before your move.

-- Change of address: Submit your USPS change of address form at least a week before your move.
-You can select your official move date to ensure your mail gets forwarded to Utah without a hitch.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form and this way all of your mail will get properly forwarded to Utah.
 Get started here.

 - Moving insurance: Insurance requirements vary from state to state.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.